Skip to main content

 NCOIC, Personnel

-Technical Sergeant Ephraim C. Davis, Non-Commissioned Officer-in-Charge of Personnel & Enlisted Training Instructor
+Technical Sergeant Ryan Carter, Non-Commissioned Officer-in-Charge of Personnel & Enlisted Training Instructor

-Technical Sergeant Davis entered the Air Force in March 2010 later completing Basic Military Training at Lackland Air Force Base.
-He attended Technical Training at Keesler Air Force Base as a Personnel Specialist.
-Sergeant Davis has served as a Personnel Specialist at Whiteman Air Force Base, Osan Air Base, and Joint Base McGuire-Dix-Lakehurst.
+Technical Sergeant Carter entered the Air Force in November 2009, completing Basic Military Training at Lackland Air Force Base.
+He attended Technical Training at Sheppard Air Force Base as an Electrical and Environmental (E&E) Aircraft Mechanic Specialist.
+Sergeant Carter has served as an E&E Specialist at Joint Base McGuire-Dix-Lakehurst on the KC-10, RAF Mildenhall Air Base on the CV-22, Dyess Air Force Base (AFB) on the C-130J, and Maxwell-Gunter AFB, where he served as an Affiliate School Manager at the Community College of the Air Force (CCAF).

 NCOIC, Administration

-Staff Sergeant Peyton R. Andersen, Non-Commissioned Officer-in-Charge of Administration
+Staff Sergeant LaDarron Tutton, Non-Commissioned Officer-in-Charge of Administration